oscarpolanco/wordpress-course/README.md

 ```
 - If you  want an image for your theme you just need to add an image on your theme directory with the name `screenshot.png` ideally you want the image to be `200px` wide by `900px` tall
 - Your theme should be available on the `theme` section of your admin

+### Functions
+Wordpress have a set of functions that help us to build our site.

+- `bloginfo` => Is a Wordpress function that returns us general theme information depending the parameter that you send.
+This information can be update going to the admin on the setting section; click on general.